JeanMaximilienCadic/opencv-stl-interactive/README.md

 Use left, right keys to rotate; up, down keys to switch the cases.

-The results will be written into a `annoation.txt` file.
+The results will be written into a `annotation.txt` file.

 ## Authors